programminghistorian/ph-submissions/en/drafts/originals/analyzing-multilingual-text-nltk-spacy-stanza.md

 ### Loading and Preparing the Text

 First, let's load our text file so we can use it with our analysis packages.
 To start, you'll open the file and assign it to the variable named "war_and_peace" so we can reference it later on.
 Then, you'll print the contents of the file to make sure it was read correctly.
-For the purposes of this tutorial, we are using a minimally pre-processed excerpt of the novel.
+For the purposes of this tutorial, we are using a short excerpt from the novel.

 ```python
 with open("war_and_peace_excerpt.txt") as file: